qzrl3/root-me-payloads/README.md

 [Root My Galaxy](https://github.com/BuSung-dev/Root-My-Galaxy):

 - exact firmware profiles and offsets;
-- the app-domain CVE-2026-43499 exploit source and compiled payload;
+- the app-domain CVE-2026-43499 vulnerability source and compiled payload;
 - the app bootstrap helper source;
 - the verified KernelSU late-load build artifacts;
 - the support feed consumed by the application.